Kei runga tonu i te whenua nga tapuwae o o tatou tupuna ake tonu atu The footprints of our ancestors remain on the land forever

 Dean Waddell - PATRON: Dean Waddell is a third-generation grocer who began working in the family supermarket in Tauranga at the age of thirteen.
 He graduated from Massey University with a Bachelor of Business Studies before purchasing the family supermarket New World Brookfield in 1992.
 Dean owned and successfully operated this store for 22 years, creating a leading supermarket experience for shoppers, before purchasing PAK'nSAVE Tauranga in 2013.
 Dean is currently the Chairman of Foodstuffs North Island a role he commenced in August 2017 and Foodstuffs New Zealand.
 Dean is also a Trustee of JWL Investment Trust (a trust he established in 2004).
 Dean is married to Julie and has three children.
 Outside of work he is an avid fan of motorsport, mountain biking and fishing.

-Bruce Farthing - CHAIR: Bruce has been a Deputy Principal of Otumoetai College for over 20 years.
-He has taught History for many years and has much experience at a national level in establishing curriculum as well as examining, assessing to standards, writing and presenting to the topic.
-As a member of the Tauranga City Council Museum Committee 1999-2007, he and Jinty Rorke invested much time in writing the 'themes' for presentation by the then-proposed museum.
-He passionately believes that the City of Tauranga needs a museum to tell 'our stories'.
+Bruce Farthing - CHAIR: Bruce R Farthing - Deputy Principal of Otumoetai College for over 20 years - now retired - has taught secondary school History for many years and has much experience at the national level in establishing curriculum as well as examining, assessing to standards, writing and speaking to the topic.
+A member of the Tauranga City Council Museum Committee 1999-2007 he and Jinty Rorke (now deceased) invested much time in writing the 'themes' for presentation by the then proposed museum.
+He passionately believes that the city of Tauranga needs a museum to tell 'our stories'.

-Binnie Brown: Binnie is passionate about cultural heritage and particularly the stories of Tauranga and Western Bay of Plenty where her family was born and brought up.
-Binnie believes that as a region we need to learn our stories to enjoy a strong sense of connectedness, belonging and identity with the region we live in.
-Tauranga urgently needs a stand-alone central museum covering our region, telling our stories and opening its arms to local visitors and tourists alike.
-Binnie brings an international marketing background to the committee, specialising in research, social media, communication and developing relationships within the community.
+Binnie Brown - Secretary: Binnie is passionate about heritage and particularly the stories of Tauranga and Western Bay of Plenty where her family was born and brought up.
+She believes that as a region we need to learn our stories to enjoy a strong sense of connectedness, belonging and identity with the region we live in.
+She believes Tauranga urgently needs a Heritage Centre and an integrated regional heritage strategy.
+Binnie brings an international marketing background to the committee, specialising in project development, group development and facilitation, research, marketing plans, social media communication and developing relationships within the community.